aripalo/go-delightful/README.md

 	message.Debug("⚙️", "This is only visible if in verbose mode")

 	// Print "info" message in gray.
-	message.Info("", "FYI: Just something for for your information.") // passing empty string for emoji disables it
+	message.Info("", "Just something for your information.") // passing empty string for emoji disables it

 	// Print "prompt" message in cyan.
 	// Does not actually read input, only shows the "question".